Vedabahu/todo-app-cpp/README.md

 ## Features

-- **User Registration** - Accepts a username and password; stores the user with a SHA-256 hashed password and a UUID primary key.
+- **User Registration** — Accepts a username and password; stores the user with a SHA-256 hashed password and a UUID primary key.
-- **HTTP Basic Authentication** - Protected routes read the `Authorization` header, decode the Base64 `username:password` credential, and verify against the stored hash.
+- **HTTP Basic Auth Middleware** — All routes except `POST /register` are gated by a Crow middleware that decodes the `Authorization` header, verifies credentials, and injects the authenticated `user_id` into the request context.
+- **Current User** — `GET /me` returns the authenticated user's `id` and `username`.
+- **Todo Create & List** — `POST /todos` creates a todo for the authenticated user; `GET /todos` lists all of that user's todos.
-- **SQLite3 Persistence** - Lightweight embedded database with WAL journal mode for improved concurrency.
+- **SQLite3 Persistence** — Lightweight embedded database with WAL journal mode for improved concurrency.
-- **GZIP Compression** - All responses are served with GZIP compression.
+- **GZIP Compression** — All responses are served with GZIP compression.
-- **Multithreaded** - Crow runs in multithreaded mode for concurrent request handling.
-- **Layered Architecture** - Clean separation between controllers, services, repositories, models, and utilities.
+- **Layered Architecture** — Clean separation between middleware, controllers, services, repositories, models, and utilities.

 ---